puwei/DanielTakeshi.github.io/_posts/2017-05-06-mathematical-tricks-commonly-used-in-machine-learning-and-statistics.md

 ## Example 1: Maximum of (Not Necessarily Independent!) sub-Gaussians

 I covered this problem in [my last post here][1] so I will not repeat the details.
-However, there is one extension to that problem which I thought would be worth noting.
-To prove an upper bound for the random variable $$Z =
+However, there are two extensions to that exercise which I thought would be worth noting.

+**First**, To prove an upper bound for the random variable $$Z =
 \max_{i=1,2,\ldots,n}|X_i|$$, it suffices to proceed as we did earlier in the non-absolute value case, but *augment* our sub-Gaussian variables
 $$X_1,\ldots,X_n$$ with the set $$-X_1,\ldots,-X_n$$.
 It's OK to do this because